 How do I get a quote for my legal translation?

-Simply send an enquiry using the online form or an email to email@example.com, together with information on the length and type of the documents to be translated and your preferred deadline for delivery.
+Simply send me an email to email@example.com, together with information on the length and type of the documents to be translated and your preferred deadline for delivery.
 I will get in touch with you promptly with a quote or to request further information.

 How much does a legal translation cost?

 It is difficult to say without first examining the documents to be translated.
 The price for a legal translation depends on several factors, including the complexity and length of the source text.

 The price per standard line of source text (1 standard line = 55 characters including spaces) ranges from EUR 1.50 to EUR 2.00 (excl.
 VAT).
 Spezialis also reserves the right to charge increased fees for express translations (delivery within 24 hours) or work done over the weekend/at night/on official holidays.

 What does post-editing cost?